preaudc/tech-articles/FlumeFileChannel.md

 ## About the author

-Christophe Préaud is data architect at Kelkoo Group.
+Christophe Préaud is data architect at Verkor.

 You can connect with him on [LinkedIn](https://www.linkedin.com/in/christophe-pr%C3%A9aud-184023155).